wzheng10/Web-Dev-2021/20 Functions/notes.md

 **condition ? expression_1 : expression_2;**
 The JavaScript ternary operator is the only operator that takes three operands.

 The condition is an expression that evaluates to a Boolean value, either true or false.
-If the condition is true, the ternary operator returns expression_1, otherwise it returns the expression_2.
+If the condition is true, the ternary operator returns expression_1, otherwise it returns the expression_2

+blocks - the code in between the curly braces { } block scopes - can only be accessibly inside the block and cannot be called from outside lexical scope- all the inner layers are able to access the outer layer but not the other way around var makes the varaible accessible outside of the blocks